 Internal, Block and Limited attendance modes are acceptable for the purposes of US Federal Aid.
 To check whether your chosen course contains external attendance mode, please refer to the subject listing in the course handbook or contact the Financial Aid office.
 Course handbooks can be found under each course outline on the JCU website: www.jcu.edu.au/courses-and-study In some cases, you may also need to contact the course coordinator directly.

-- Courses can be offered by internal or external (distance) study mode.
+- Courses (eg your program/degree) can be offered by internal or external (distance) study mode.
 Internal means you will come to Australia, usually on a Student Visa, to undertake your course.
 External means you can study from anywhere in the world and will undertake your course online.

-- Subjects can be available in a number of attendance modes depending on the course structure.
+- Subjects (eg classes) can be available in a number of attendance modes depending on the course structure.
 More information about subject attendance modes can be found under enrollment terminology on our website

 Cost of attendance

 James Cook University will estimate your “Cost of Attendance” (CoA) for the relevant loan period based on the regulations established by the US Department of Education.
 JCU will also advise you of your eligibility for each loan type, however the total amount of loans you can borrow will not exceed the total CoA.